 If you follow the guidelines below, they will help you to stay safe and on the right side of the law in the country you are visiting:

 Almost every country in Europe drives on the right, apart from:

 In almost all cases, drivers on the main road have right of way in Europe.
 These is an exception to this for in a (gradually decreasing) number of locations in France, where priorité à droite still exists.
 This is an odd rule to get your head around, but it allows the traffic entering the road at certain junctions to go first.
 You can spot these junctions by their red-edged triangular signs that have a black cross on a white background.

 Some European cities have tram systems, which almost always have priority over car traffic – and often buses also get the same privilege.
 It’s also worth brushing up on cycling laws, as in some countries like the Netherlands, bicycles have priority over motorised vehicles on roundabouts.

-Finally, watch out for local customs – in Spain, the side of the road you can park on might switch depending on the day it is, or in Italy, you may not be allowed to drive in a city’s ‘old town’ on certain days.
-On-street signage should avert you to these peculiarities.
+Finally, watch out for local customs.
+In Spain, for example, the side of the road you can park on might switch depending on the day it is.
+In Italy, you may not be allowed to drive in a city’s ‘old town’ on certain days.
+On-street signage should alert you to these peculiarities.

 The speed limit in Europe is largely the same across the continent, but with certain idiosyncrasies:

-While much of Europe has a temperate climate, northern Europe – and especially Scandinavia and Eastern Europe – deals with heavy snow in winter and limited light throughout the day.
-Also, driving in mountainous regions, such as the Alps, can require different behaviour behind the wheel:
+While much of Europe has a temperate climate, northern Europe deals with heavy snow in winter and limited light throughout the day.
+Also, driving in mountainous regions, such as the Alps, may require different behaviour behind the wheel: